-*As a problem-solving exercise that is.
+*As a problem-solving exercise, that is.
 I have to admit it is not the most pressing issue for mankind as of August 2018.

 Finally, if you’re interested in the SIS model, I do think the composition rejection is the fastest.
-The event-driven approach I use is just a bad idea when generations of the disease starts mixing (as they could in any model that allows reinfections).
+The event-driven approach I use is just a bad idea when generations of the disease start mixing (as they could in any model that allows reinfections).